jwerardi/fpwk1/README.md

 Jammes Erardi
 01416000

-I'm really not sure how to begin working on this project, but I spent a good amount of time this week researching how I would accomplish the first problem.
+I'm really not sure how to begin working on this project, and I had to miss class this week because of a work related function, but I spent a good amount of time this week researching how I would accomplish the first problem.
 I found several resources and I'll begin working on the project asap.

 Resources I found: